-The source is useful as in the extract Edward clearly suggests that he would respect Scotland's independence and not harm Scotland's "rights, laws, liberties and customs" (1) It also states, (they) "...shall be wholly preserved for all time throughout the whole of that kingdom and its borders", which is useful in showing Edward's intentions.
+In the source Edward clearly suggests that he would respect Scotland's independence and not harm Scotland's "rights, laws, liberties and customs" (1) It also states, (they) "...shall be wholly preserved for all time throughout the whole of that kingdom and its borders".
 (1)

-(Recall - Context)
+(Recall - Context) Int.
+2

-The source would be more useful if it had mentioned how the Treaty also involved the marriage of Edward's son to Margaret, Maid of Norway i.e. eventually English involvement in Scotland.(1) Also, the source doesn't mention that Edward did not respect Scottish independence, in August 1290 he took over the Isle of Man and appointed the Bishop of Durham to help run Scotland, making the source less useful.
+The source does not mention how the Treaty also involved the marriage of Edward's son to Margaret, Maid of Norway i.e. eventually English involvement in Scotland.(1) In reality Edward did not respect Scottish independence, in August 1290 he took over the Isle of Man and appointed the Bishop of Durham to help run Scotland, so the content of the source is not accurate.
 (1)